Introduction: Why These Tools Matter...

 Pros:

-• Accuracy: State-of-the-art models for multiple languages.
+• Pre-trained models for multiple languages.

 Cons: